insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 (`--ghc-options='-lHSrts-ghc7.10.3'`) has been provided this time.
 This results in a linking error later on.

-Just insert a newline in any source file of the Haskell project and run `make` again. `stack` should now rebuild the shared library.
-If this does not help, remove the `.stack-work` folder and run `make`.
+Just run `stack clean` inside the Haskell project before running `make` again.
+If this does not help remove the `.stack-work` directory and run `make`.